 Methylene chloride, also known as dichloromethane or DCM, is a solvent used in a range of products.
 The average consumer is most likely to encounter it in paint strippers, even though safer alternatives exist.
 Methylene chloride has been linked to cancer, cognitive impairment, and asphyxiation.

 Numerous people have died from exposure to methylene chloride.
 In 2017, the U.S. Environmental Protection Agency (EPA) proposed to ban this chemical’s use in paint stripping.
-EPA didn’t act until 2019 to finalize the ban, but then only banned consumer uses and sales, leaving workers unprotected.
+In 2019, EPA only finalized the ban on consumer uses and sales, leaving workers unprotected.
+In 2021, the agency withdrew the part of the proposed rule that would have protected workers.
 We’re calling on retailers to take action and stop selling paint strippers containing methylene chloride.
 In the meantime, if you need to remove paint or a coating, make sure to avoid methylene chloride and other toxic chemicals like N-methylpyrrolidone (NMP).